Avaiga/taipy-doc/docs/manuals/new-user-manual/what-if-analysis/multiple-scenarios.md

 2. Configure the scenarios with the data node configurations as additional data nodes using the `Config.configure_scenario()^` method.<br>
-    For more details, see the [scenario configuration](../scenario-mgt/scenario-config.md) page.
+    For more details, see the [scenario configuration](../sdm/scenario/scenario-config.md) page.

 3. Instantiate multiple scenarios using `create_scenario()^` function to create alternative data nodes.<br>
-    For more details, see the [scenario usage](../scenario-mgt/scenario-mgt.md) page.
+    For more details, see the [scenario](../sdm/scenario/index.md)
+    page.

 # Example